scenerygraphics/scenery/README.md

 All keybindings are also listed in the [InputHandler class](./src/main/kotlin/graphics/scenery/controls/InputHandler.kt#L198).

 ## Selecting a renderer

-scenery defaults to using the OpenGL 4.1 renderer, which works on Linux, OS X and Windows.
-If you want to use the Vulkan renderer, which is supported on Linux and Windows, set the system property `scenery.Renderer=VulkanRenderer`.
+On Windows and Linux, scenery defaults to using the high-performance Vulkan renderer, while on macOS, it'll default to the OpenGL renderer.

+If you would like to override this, set the system property `scenery.Renderer` to either `VulkanRenderer` or `OpenGLRenderer`.

 If you want to use Vulkan validation layers, or select a different graphics card than the primary one, please consult the [VulkanRenderer README](./src/main/kotlin/graphics/scenery/backends/vulkan/README.md).

+scenery has been tested with MoltenVK on macOS, but there are some major issues remaining before Vulkan can also be used on macOS.

 ## Building